samjaninf/OFN-User-Guide---Master/producer-set-up-guide.md

 2) Select the 'producer shop' [package type](/hub-profile-types.md).

 3) If you want to edit your profile, or add further detail you can modify your [Enterprise Settings](/your-profile.md).
+Here you can also set your properties, chose whether your shop is open to the public or private and write a shopfront message.

 4) Define and setup your [shipping methods](/shipping-methods.md).